OlegDzhuraev/PlutoECL/README.md

-# CeresECL
+# PlutoECL
-Ceres ECL is **experimental** implementation of Entity Component Logic architectural pattern in Unity.
+Pluto ECL is **experimental** implementation of Entity Component Logic architectural pattern in Unity.
+It is based on Ceres ECL ideas, but works fully on MonoBehaviours.
+Not so optimized as Ceres ECL, but much more comfortable to work with.

 <p align="center">
     <img src="http://dzhuraev.com/CeresECL/CeresECLUnity1.png" width="364" height="385" alt="Ceres ECL">